axinc-ai/ailia-models/natural_language_processing/bert_sum_ext/README.md

 Automatically downloads the onnx and prototxt files on the first run.
 It is necessary to be connected to the Internet while downloading.

-For the sample text file,
+For the sample japanese text file,
 ```bash
 $ python3 bert_sum_ext.py
 ```